isoatalay/Ceng442-assignment1-Ismail/README.md

 ## ABSTRACT
 The purpose of this work is to understand the basics of Natural Language Processing (NLP).
 In this project, we gained experience in data preprocessing, sentiment annotation, and word embedding.
 We used two different embedding models and analyzed their outputs on Azerbaijani language datas.

+	•	Data cleaning, normalization, and sentiment labeling
+	•	Domain-aware preprocessing (news, social, reviews)
+	•	Merging datasets into a single corpus
+	•	Training Word2Vec and FastText models
+	•	Comparing their performance using lexical coverage, synonym/antonym similarity, and nearest-neighbor quality

 # Contents
 - [SETUP](#setup)
 - [DATASETS](#datasets)